adamedx/autographps/docs/WALKTHROUGH.md

 t +> contact Deandre George XMKDFX8
 ```

-The `Preview` column shows data returned from Graph that `get-graphchilditem` deems to be most human-readable -- in this case, the `displayName` of the `contact` entity.
+The `Preview` column shows data returned from Graph that `Get-GraphItemWithMetadata` deems to be most human-readable -- in this case, the `displayName` of the `contact` entity.

-Items with a `+` in the `Info` field returned by `get-graphchilditem` contain content.
+Items with a `+` in the `Info` field returned by `Get-GraphItemWithMetadata` contain content.
 The actual content, i.e. data that would be returned by `Get-GraphItem` is not displayed by default, but you can use the `Select` alias of PowerShell to retrieve the `Content` property of each row.
-In this way `Get-GraphChildItem` returns a superset of the data returned from `Get-GraphItem`.
+In this way `Get-GraphItemWithMetadata` returns a superset of the data returned from `Get-GraphItem`.
 The use of `Get-GraphItem` below

 ```powershell
 Get-Graphitem me/contacts/XMKDFX1
 ```

-which returns the contact with `id` `XMKDFX1` may also be retrieved through the sequence below through `Get-GraphChildItem` (alais `gls`) with a `Select` for the `Content` prpoerty on the first result:
+which returns the contact with `id` `XMKDFX1` may also be retrieved through the sequence below through `Get-GraphItemWithMetadata` (alias `gls`) with a `Select` for the `Content` prpoerty on the first result:

 ```
 PS> gls me | select -expandproperty content -first 1